• Home

 • Employee training and engagement: Utilize performance metrics to identify training needs, engage employees in their roles, and foster a positive work environment.
 This will contribute to improved customer interactions and satisfaction.

-Follow the steps below to unleash the power of Power BI and turn your store’s performance into a spectacle.
+Follow the steps below to unleash the power of BI for retail and turn your store’s performance into a spectacle.
 Power BI will transform those mundane numbers into a visual symphony of insights.

 Stage 1: Logging in to Power BI